 - Redecorate: If moving isn’t in your plans, spruce up the house and make those changes you’ve always envisioned.

-Interestingly, many empty nests are now being refilled with millennial children who are opting to live back at home due to cost-of-living and wage disparity in many places around the US, along with delaying marriage, student debt, and pursuing higher education.
+Interestingly, many empty nests are now being refilled with millennial children opting to live back at home due to cost-of-living and wage disparity in many places around the US, along with delaying marriage, student debt, and pursuing higher education.